softdevteam/krun-linux-kernel/README.md

    (except CPU 0)` (internally `NO_HZ_FULL_ALL`).

  * Go back to the top-level menu and find `General setup->Local Version` and type in a meaningful name.
-As tempting as it is, *do not* use symbols in this name, as it will cause the Debian package build to bomb out.
-This name will help you identify if the system is running your kernel.
+This name will help you identify if the system is running your kernel (via `uname -a`).
+Be careful not to use exotic symbols in this field.
+Dots work, but underscores and hyphens confuse Debian's package creation tools.
+When creating our binary packages, we use `krun.<first 6 chars of git hash>`.

  * Save and exit.